keras-team/governance/rfcs/20190729-keras-preprocessing.md

     """Enables users to preview the image augmentation configuration.

     # Arguments
-        data: Image datra.
+        data: Image data.
 Could be strings (a list of image paths), a list of PIL image instances, a list of arrays, or a list of eager tensors.
         save_to_directory: Directory to save transformed images.
 Mandatory if not in a notebook.
             If in a notebook and this is not specified, images are displayed in-line.